rajveerb/lotus/REPLICATE.md

 19. You have successfully obtained the mapping ([`code/image_classification/LotusMap/Intel/mapping_funcs.json`](code/image_classification/LotusMap/Intel/mapping_funcs.json)) using **LotusMap** (Table 1)!

-20. Run the experiment where batch size and number of gpus are varied and LotusTrace is enabled:
+20. Run the Image Classification pipeline experiment where batch size and number of gpus are varied and LotusTrace is enabled:
     ```bash
     bash scripts/cloudlab/LotusTrace_imagenet.sh
     ```